 ComSciCon applications are open January 13-February 3.
 There is no cost or fee for student applicants, but ComSciCon participants will be selected through a competitive application process for a limited number of spots.
 Breakfast and lunch will be provided on Friday.

-Supported by the Center for Communicating Science, the Communicating Science Club, the Global Change Center, the College of Science, 4-VA, the Fralin Life Science Institute, and the Graduate School, ComSciCon-Va Tech will provide opportunities for skill development and networking.
+Supported by the Center for Communicating Science, the Communicating Science Club, the Institute for Society, Culture, and Environment, the Global Change Center, the College of Science, 4-VA, the Fralin Life Science Institute, and the Graduate School, ComSciCon-Va Tech will provide opportunities for skill development and networking.
 Originated at Harvard and MIT, the flagship ComSciCon is in its eighth year.
 Its popularity resulted in a franchising of the event to other venues around the United States and in Canada, and the first Virginia Tech ComSciCon was held in March 2019.

 For more information, please contact ComSciCon-VA Tech organizing committee co-chairs Stephanie Edwards Compton (email@example.com) or Susan Chen (firstname.lastname@example.org).